slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 The downside is, people you may know might be able to then see your notes and checkmarked preferances, and that could be embarassing, so perhaps the activity of that app per person can be restricted to certain locations, e.g., a bar, night club, the beach, and maybe even excluding people in one's contacts.

+For example, if I were an attractive woman—just empatjizing here—I would maybe write "no 5' 5" guys with deeply seated trauma and medically induced hair loss" to be extra sure such a creepo doesn't approach me.

 ### Love Starvation

 Love starvation is a coercion issue, because when people are hungry, they have to eat, no matter what "love" is given to them.
 There's no choice in that for a starving person, and that is a form of coercion, if a person only has one choice at any given time for who they can receive love from.